Environment of Florida: Population growth and development

 During the 1960s and 1970s, continued growth along both coasts of the state and along Interstate 4 increased the strain on the ecosystems of the state.
 Portions of Big Cypress Swamp were drained for development, until the creation of Big Cypress National Preserve in 1974.
 Additional acreage was added to Everglades National Park in 1989.
 In 2000, Congress passed a federal effort to restore the Everglades, named the Comprehensive Everglades Restoration Plan (CERP), with the objectives of "restoration, preservation and protection of the south Florida ecosystem while providing for other water-related needs of the region." and claiming to be the largest environmental restoration in history.
 The plan involves cooperation between the federal government, state, and local governments, and encompasses 18000 sqmi in 16 counties.
 It is estimated that completion of the program will take 30 years, at an approximate cost of $7.8 Billion.

 As the Southeast Florida area approached buildout, growth shifted to more rural areas in central and north Florida.
 Between 2000 and 2006, Flagler County was the fastest growing county in the nation, and both Osceola County and St. Johns County were among the 25 fastest growing; Flagler County was identified as a Metropolitan Statistical Area on 18 December 2006.
 The sharp growth in Flagler County (and neighboring St. Johns County) has had a negative impact on the Guana Tolomato Matanzas National Estuarine Research Reserve, endangers wildlife such as manatees and bears, and threatens the water supply for the region.

-Studies show that Florida is among a string of "Deep South" states that will experience the worst economic and environmental effects of climate change.